• Skip to primary navigation

 INDIAMEXICO PHILIPPINES

 Section 203(c) of the INA provides up to 55,000 immigrant visas each fiscal year to permit additional immigration opportunities for persons from countries with low admissions during the previous five years.
 The NACARA stipulates that beginning with DV-99, and for as long as necessary, up to 5,000 of the 55,000 annually allocated diversity visas will be made available for use under the NACARA program.
-This will result in reduction of the DV-2021 annual limit to approximately 54,850.
-DV visas are divided among six geographic regions.
+Visa numbers made available to NACARA applicants in FY 2025 will result in reduction of the DV-2026 annual limit to approximately 54,850.
+Section 5104 of the National Defense Authorization Act (NDAA) for Fiscal Year 2024 amended the NACARA’s provisions on the DV program such that the number of visas made available under the NDAA each fiscal year will be deducted from the 55,000 DVs annually allocated.
+These amendments will further reduce the DV-2026 annual limit to approximately 52,000.
+DVs are divided among six geographic regions.
 No one country can receive more than seven percent of the available diversity visas in any one year.

-For October, immigrant numbers in the DV category are available to qualified DV-2021 applicants chargeable to all regions/eligible countries as follows.
+For November, immigrant numbers in the DV category are available to qualified DV-2026 applicants chargeable to all regions/eligible countries as follows.
 When an allocation cut-off number is shown, visas are available only for applicants with DV regional lottery rank numbers BELOW the specified allocation cut-off number:

 RegionAll DV Chargeability Areas Except